-3. The NRM server retrieves UE IP address by using event monitoring capability for PDU session status (or PDN connectivity status) and initiates the PCC procedures for each VAL UE.
+3. The NRM server retrieves UE IP address by using event monitoring capability for PDU session status (or PDN connectivity status) if not provided in step 1 and initiates the PCC procedures for each VAL UE.

 14.3.3.3.2 Request for unicast resources at VAL service communication establishment